starburstlabs/heroku-buildpack-rails-assets-sync/README.md

 ### Assumptions

-* S3 bucket is eponymously named after the CDN_HOST config variable. e.g. if `CDN_HOST=cdn.acme.net` then sync target is `s3://cdn.acme.net/`
+* S3 bucket is eponymously named after the `CDN_HOST` config variable. e.g. if `CDN_HOST=cdn.acme.net` then sync target is `s3://cdn.acme.net/` by default.
+If a custom bucket name is required, provide the `CDN_HOST_BUCKET` config variable.
 * assets have been compiled under `public/assets` -- ensure this buildpack runs after the ruby buildpack.

 ## Setup Instructions